nmachine-io/doc-site/docs/concepts/models-overview.md

 ## Debugging Model Instances in Python

-Again, like Resources in Kubernetes, Models are just classes in the KAMA SDK, organized in a straightforward OOP hierarchy.
-But unlike in Kubernetes, you should get comfortable with the idea that your model descriptors get inflated into **not-so-scary Python objects** that you can access and debug in a matter of seconds.
+Models are just classes in the KAMA SDK organized in an obvious OO hierarchy.
+You should get comfortable (and delighted) with idea of playing with the actual, final, native, inflated instances of your descriptors directly in Python via the **[interactive console](/)**.
 This gives us a **tremendous developer productivity advantage** of CRDs/Operators in solutions like Replicated.

 ```python title="$ python main.py console"
 model = Model.inflate({'id': "my-first-model"})